History of online games: Networked host-based systems

 In 1983, Gary Tarolli wrote a flight simulator demonstration program for Silicon Graphics workstation computers.
 In 1984, networking capabilities were added by connecting two machines using serial cables just as had been done with the IMLACs for Mazewar at NASA eleven years earlier.
 Next, XNS support was added, allowing multiple stations to play over an Ethernet, just as with the Xerox version of Mazewar.
 In 1986, UDP support was added (port 5130), making SGI Dogfight the first game to ever use the Internet protocol suite.
 The packets used, though, were broadcast packets, which meant that the game was limited to a single network segment; it could not cross a router, and thus could not be played across the Internet.
 Around 1989, IP multicast capability was added, and the game became playable between any compatible hosts on the Internet, assuming that they had multicast access (which was quite uncommon).
 The multicast address is 224.0.1.2, making this only the third multicast application (and the first game) to receive an address assignment, with only the VMTP protocol (224.0.1.0) and the Network Time Protocol (224.0.1.1) having arrived earlier.

+In 1989, Sierra On-Line launched The Sierra Network, fully rolling it out in the US by 1991.
+As an MS-DOS-based platform, it was groundbreaking as the first subscription service fully dedicated to online gaming.
+It featured customizable avatars and offered a variety of games under a monthly fee, setting a precedent for modern online gaming communities.

 In May 1993, Sega of Japan demonstrated an online version of arcade OutRunners, allowing up to eight players to play the game across two different cities in Japan.
 It was the first online arcade game to be demonstrated, with two separate OutRunner four-player cabinets connected in Tokyo and Osaka via an Integrated Services Digital Network (ISDN) operated by Nippon Telegraph and Telephone (NTT).
 Sega announced plans for a Japanese release in July 1993.
 A month later in June 1993, AT&T announced plans with Sega of America to introduce a similar online console gaming system for the Sega Genesis.